 - Producing language materials such as dictionaries, grammars, learner’s guides, transcriptions, translations and language teaching resources.

-- Providing community access to languages by using information technology such as: Transcriber, Toolbox, Powerpoint and Adobe Audition.
+- Providing community access to languages by using information technology such as: ELAN, Toolbox, Powerpoint and Adobe Audition.

 - Employing linguists, Aboriginal language researchers and specialists in Information and Communication Technology.